Salma Hayek Explains Photo Of Her Hand On Eminem’s Chest: ‘I Made Such A Fool Of Myself’

 “But I was so disappointed that I made such a fool of myself in front of him,” the actress said.

 However, Eminem later said something during a Rolling Stone interview that turned her disappointment into joy.
-Salma’s Instagram post included a screen shot of the rapper’s response to a question about whether he enjoyed attending the Oscars.
+Salma’s Instagram post included a screenshot of the rapper’s response to a question about whether he enjoyed attending the Oscars.

 “Absolutely,” Eminem responded.
-“I go to hug Salma Hayek!”
+“I got to hug Salma Hayek!”

 “Eminem you’re the greatest!!!”
-Salma wrote of the singer singling her out as one of the highlights of his big night.
+Salma wrote of the singer after he singled her out as one of the highlights of his big night.